Yiiikes! Cardi B Scurries Off Twitter After Telling Fans “Y’all Don’t Pay My Bills”

 If fans don’t pay her bills, who do YOU think helps her make money?

-Cardi B continued in her now-deleted rant on livestream.
-She address more things she found frustrating about commenters over the last several days — including her cigarette smoking and them commenting on Offset’s page about their marriage.
+Cardi B continued in her now-deleted rant on live-stream.
+She addressed more things she found frustrating about commenters over the last several days — including her cigarette smoking and them commenting on Offset’s page about their marriage.

 “I smoke a cigarette… ‘Oh my God… You smoking a cigarette because of Offset, you’re stressed,'” she said of people’s comments.
 “Bro, when I was a stripper I used to smoke cigarettes every day.
 I been smoking cigarettes since I was 15.
 I started smoking cigarettes because I’m bored and I was drinking on my birthday.
 I’m not an avid smoker, I don’t really smoke so stop.”